3D Optimization for AI Inference Scaling: Balancing Accuracy, Cost, and Latency: Discussion

-Among MOOs, knee-point selection consistently achieved the most balanced efficiency in the 3D space.
-It identifies the point of maximum curvature on the Pareto frontier, showing the relative efficiency in tri-objectives and a pragmatic equilibrium between performance and efficiency.
+Among MOOs, knee-point selection consistently achieved the most balanced efficiency in the feasible space.
+The Knee MOO identifies the point of maximum curvature on the Pareto frontier, showing the relative efficiency in tri-objectives.
 While it could be fail to be identified for the linearity of the frontiers that does not show the knee point, it can serve as the most practical solution except for the case that needs the maximal accuracy.
+Regarding the inference for the minimal cost and the best latency, the solution is always inference with a single path.